WWE Rumors: Former Tag Team Champion Set For Bizarre Gimmick Change

 — WrestleTalk (@WrestleTalk_TV) August 16, 2019

-Despite being fairly well booked in the company, the role of Jeff Hardy these days is that of a tag team wrestler or a midcard nostalgia act, who’s often associated with the Attitude Era and tasked with elevating younger talent.
+Despite being fairly well booked in the company, the role of Jeff Hardy these days is that of a tag team wrestler or a mid-card nostalgia act, who’s often associated with the Attitude Era and tasked with elevating younger talent.

-Whichever version of Hardy we see will hopefully help put his recent troubles behind him.
+Whichever version of Hardy fans will see will hopefully help put his recent troubles behind him.
 As The Inquisitr previously reported, the WWE veteran recently made headlines for public intoxication and his subsequent arrest.

 He was found passed out in a public stairwell, but the incident doesn’t appear to have angered WWE management at least.